Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 This shrine is iconic Japan.
 I mean, where else in Japan can you see a floating torii gate??

 Miyajima Island is just a day trip away from Hiroshima, and most visitors come to see the floating torii gate during high tide.
+If you’re planning a visit to Miyajima Island, make sure you check out my guide to visiting Miyajima Island!

 Tip for visiting: to enjoy the magic Itsukushima Shrine has to offer, spend at least one night here.
 After the day-trippers have left, Miyajima Island is magical.
 You’ll be able to see the sunset behind the floating torii gate, and as it gets dark, the tori gate is illuminated by lights.